Gerrit Mur, retired, but not

 part of the simplicial star above the plane x=0,

-applying to the part below this plane.
+and Ex-applying to the part below this plane.
 In this way we allow

 for a